Healthdirect Free Australian health advice you can count on.

 Common skin cancers include:

 You might have freckles, moles, and other lesions such as skin tags on the surface of your skin.
 Most moles and marks on your skin are harmless, or benign.
-Some types of moles, have a higher chance of developing into cancer.
+Some types of moles have a higher chance of developing into cancer.
 These moles may:

-• change colour
+• change in size, shape, texture or colour

-• weep or bleed
+• be itchy or bleed

 • appear crusty or flaky